 - Reduced load-bearing capacity

 - Reduced range of motion or articulation of foot movements

 - Ankle deformities

-Though these symptoms are common, if they last longer than a few days, the issue is likely much deeper than at-home treatments will be able to handle.
+Though these symptoms are common, if they last longer than a few days, the issue is likely severe and requires more than just at-home treatments.
 If symptoms last longer than a few days, a medical evaluation is highly recommended.

 Diagnosing Deltoid Ligament Ankle Injuries